 - How is open source contributing to industry standards?

-- When can open source and proprietary testing tools effectively be used together?
+- Can open source and commercial testing tools effectively be used together?

 |